In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 - I don’t remember how many times I hit that Google search button or navigated to that stack overflow link.

 All I know is- it gave me a lot, taught me a lot.

 The remedy for this is very similar to the first excuse we talked about.

 Learn it, show it and ask for it.
 It might work.

 #3) We don’t debug an issue, we found the steps and logged it

 I won’t go very hard on this as in an interview you don’t get a chance every time to discuss particular defect from candidate’s own experience and investigation/debugging done by him/her.

 However, I can surely say that not all of us challenge our senses before passing on the defect to the developer.

-So in short, many times it is actually possible for us to get to the exact root cause or at least reach near it.
+So in short, many times it is possible for us to get to the exact root cause or at least reach near it.